 Civic leaders who had a vision for Denver 15 years ago created Blueprint Denver, a citywide plan to link land use and transportation.
 Blueprint promotes urban design goals that result in a more pedestrian- and bike-friendly environment, increased transit service on major corridors, shared parking in business districts and more housing in mixed-use areas.
 Innovative for its time, the plan has served us well.
 Now it’s time to update that plan as we look to the future and think about who we want Denver to be in the next 15 years.

 Growth in Denver and the region has been significant in recent years, and is expected to continue.
 In April, May and June we posed questions to Denver residents using the Growing a Better Denver game about how we can grow in ways that benefit the people who live here today, as well as future residents.
-This fall, we'll be taking a closer look at growth so that, together, we can update the city's land use map.
-A land use map will be included in the Blueprint Denver update that must be approved by City Council in 2018.
-Stay tuned to our newsletter and this website for an announcement about upcoming workshops.
+Now, we're taking a closer look at growth so that, together, we can update the city's land use map.
+(A land use map will be included in the Blueprint Denver update that must be approved by City Council in 2018.)
+Share your voice on a draft map now -- Blueprint Denver's "future places" map!

 Established “Areas of Change” and “Areas of Stability” citywide.

 Denver has changed considerably since 2002, and Blueprint has reached the end of its shelf life.
 It’s time to plan for the next 20 years — and address the city’s ongoing population growth and transit expansion, and as well as sustainability and resilience in the face of climate change.

 Denver’s rapid growth underscores the need for an updated land use and transportation plan to ensure we’re directing growth to the right places while protecting stable neighborhoods.

 Blueprint Denver Task Force meetings are normally held on the fourth Thursday of the month.